What are the best whey protein alternatives?

 Whey protein is a dietary protein derived from milk.
 It is a byproduct of the cheese and yogurt-making process, in which milk is separated into liquid and solids.
 The milk solids (curds) are used to make cheese and yogurt, and the liquid (whey) is used to make whey protein.
 Liquid whey is further processed to remove some of the fat and sugar (lactose), leaving behind a concentrated form of protein known as whey protein.
 Liquid whey protein can be added to ready-to-drink protein shakes, or dried and turned into powder.

 There are three types of whey protein: concentrate, isolate, and hydrolysate.
 Whey protein concentrate contains 70-80% protein (the remaining 20-30% is made up of fat and sugar).
-Whey protein isolate undergoes additional processing, so contains 90% protein.
+Whey protein isolate undergoes additional processing, and contains 90% protein.
 Whey protein hydrolysate is a form of protein in which some of the amino bonds have been broken by exposure to heat, acids or enzymes, which makes it easier to absorb by the body.

 Whey protein is a complete protein, meaning it contains all of the amino acids that your body needs, but cannot produce on its own.
 For this reason, it is often used as a dietary supplement for athletes and bodybuilders looking to increase muscle mass and improve recovery after exercise.
 That said, whey protein can cause a number of side effects, and is not a good choice for many people.
 Keep reading to learn more.